+( Naar de Nederlandse vertaling.)
 Women belong at home - in the kitchen - to raise the kids.
 They should play piano, violin or flute.
 Old fashioned thoughts ....
 That opinion has long been superseded: enjoy this contribution about women-in-jazz.

 The Ingenues serenading the cows for the University of Wisconsin in a scientific test of whether the cows would give more milk to the soothing strains of music.

-A few weeks ago Jo posted a great contribution, titled Vibraphonia where he introduced us a film fragment played by a female marimba band headed by a certain Reg Kehoe playing Larry Clinton's A Study In Brown ca. 1940.
+A few weeks ago Jo posted a great contribution, titled Vibraphoniawhere he introduced us a film fragment played by a female marimba band headed by a certain Reg Kehoe playing Larry Clinton's A Study In Brown ca. 1940.
 A few days ago I was pointed to another great fragment by Enrico B. by The Ingénues, an all-female band, that made a great film in 1928 playing some 1920s hits.
 Enjoy a fragment of this film

 When you have listened carefully you must have heard tunes come by like Keep Sweeping the Cobwebs off the Moon, Changes, Mighty Lak’ a Rose, Shaking the Blues Away and the good old Tiger Rag, but to be honest .....
 I was fascinated by all those girls playing in this not so common setting; a 1920s dance band.
 These All-Girl orchestras were popular in the 1920s and born out of the minstrel groups late 1900s, where women appeared in bands like the Madame Rentz's Female Minstrels or the Colored Female Brass Band.
 During the change of the century women were active at home, in the classical repertoire playing the piano, the violin or the harp.
 Looking to these women, playing saxophones in all sizes ( even a baritone sax), brass instruments, like the tuba, I wonder how the director of such a band selected all these girls with their special qualities - as a genius on their instrument or as a female-as-sex object.......
 Okay, I agree, the lady on the clarinet better could have used her stick playbacked and the numerous of accordions, hidden behind their stools, feel commically.
 One of the popular all-women bands of the 1920s was the Parisian Redheads, later renamed as the Bricktops.

-The Parisean Redheads ( thanks to their red heads)
+In the book Stormy Weather, The Music and lives of a century of jazzwomen by Linda Dahl is a great source when you love to understand these bands.
 In the Depression years there were a lot of those all-women orchestras, founded to make money and, as the book reads, Women bandleaders and players were picked for their physical assets as much as for their musicianship: hence the group billed as "The Band with a Bosom".One of the regular band leaders of the Hit of the week orchestras was Phil Spitalny who founded during the late 1930s and 1940s an All-Girl Band which became very famous.
 I found a fragment of this band, made late 1930s I guess, where they play the Tiger Rag.
 It is a pity that the music is very soft, but the fragment is so rare and special that I love to share it with you.
 So open your speakers .... and enjoy.

-These typically phenomenon of All-Women Bands became popular in the 1940s, but it was, like the decades before, most vaudeville and music to dance they played.
+These typically phenomenon of All-Women Bands became popular in the 1940s, but it was, like the decades before, most vaudeville and musicto dance they played.
 Of course there were bands that played jazz or women that became great jazz instrumentalists ( I am not talking of women vocalists now), like Lil Hardin, Emma Barrett (I must talk about her in a next blog sometimes), Beryl Booker or Marian McPartland to name some known and less known women in jazz.

 The tuba player of the Phil Spitalny All-Girl Band